-Few people explore the far western stretches of Colorado out near the Utah border.
-Yet, just southwest of Grand Junction holds some amazing landscapes and places to camp that are worth the 5-6 drive.
+Few people camp in the far western stretches of Colorado out near the Utah border.
+Yet, just southwest of Grand Junction holds some amazing landscapes and campgrounds that are worth the 5-6 drive.

-Hidden west of the Highway 50/550 towns of Grand Junction through Ridgway, lie little welcoming places like Naturita, Norwood, Nucla, Paradox and Gateway.
-The offer easy access to camping locally in private campgrounds and nearby within the Uncompahgre National Forest, as well as BLM and various other federal lands.
+Hidden west of the Highway 50/550 towns of Grand Junction through Ridgway, lie little welcoming places like Naturita, Norwood, Nucla, Paradox, and Gateway.
+They offer easy access to camping locally in private campgrounds and nearby within the Uncompahgre National Forest, as well as BLM and various other federal lands.

 Camping near Gateway and Paradox